 I also have to answer this question when people ask what I do.
 I tell them I’m a baker, or that I make cakes (to keep things simple), and they start talking about an upcoming birthday they need a cake for.

-Sometimes I think I should just say I’m a freelancer, or a content creator to avoid that tangent.
-Because as soon as I politely say that I don’t actually sell my cakes, I see the confusion in their eyes.
+Sometimes I think I should just say I’m a freelancer or a content creator to avoid that tangent.
+Because as soon as I politely say that I don’t actually sell my cakes, I see the confusion on their faces.